 After a hearty family dinner of fish, fiddleheads, and vegetables at the cottage we drove down the the Hopewell Rocks at sunset.
 We met Kevin and two other couples at the lower gate to the Hopewell Rocks at sunset.
 After signing a waiver against being being eaten by bears and other mis-endeavours, we made our way in the directions of the Rocks.

 We got out our camera gear at the platform overlooking the Rocks and set our lenses to focus at infinity.
-Kevin instructed us to set our camera settings to 30 second exposure, with the lowest F stop I could go, and my highest ISO, using my widest lens.
+Kevin instructed us to set our camera settings to 30 second exposure, with the lowest F stop we could go, and our highest ISO, using our widest lens.
 With our camera affixed to our tripods and flashlights in hand, we headed down the steps to the Rocks!